-Although it sounds mystical and even nonsensical to Westerners, the concept of qi (also called chi) is part and parcel of Chinese culture.
+Although it sounds mystical and even nonsensical to Westerners, the concept of qi (also called chi) is part and parcel of Chinese culture and Eastern medicine.
 As an overriding concept, qi represents energy.
 It is the motive force of all that is, animating the world, the universe.
 It is what keeps the lungs expanding and contracting, the heart beating, the blood pumping, the fingers able to grasp something.
 Like air and electricity, it is not visible, so people find it hard to believe and understand.
 But you can feel the air as wind and feel the shock of electricity: In these cases and in the case of qi, feeling is believing.
 When the body hurts or illness takes hold, Chinese medicine points to qi blockage as the culprit.

 Qi, Its Channels And Organs